0xThresh/web3-docker-quickstart/README.md

 In order to execute a command on our geth node, we use `docker exec`.
 One of the most useful ways to use `docker exec` is to get a live terminal on our container.
 In order to do that, we can run the command below:
-`docker exec -i ethereum-node /bin/sh`
+`docker exec -it ethereum-node /bin/sh`

 We can also simply attach to the container, which will let us see the running app's output.
 In the case of Geth, we should see its connection logs.
 We can attach with the command below:
 `docker attach ethereum-node`